21 Free Capacity Planning Templates (Word, Excel, and Powerpoint)

 What is the purpose of capacity planning?

-The goal of planning for capacity is to make sure that your operations strategy can always meet demand.
-By using this type of strategy in your process, you will be able to meet deadlines, improve your bottom line, and grow your business in a smart way.
+The goal of capacity planning is to ensure your operations strategy can consistently meet demand at any given time.
+By embedding this practice into your planning process, you create the conditions to hit deadlines reliably, improve your bottom line, and grow your business in a way that is deliberate, sustainable, and informed by real data rather than assumptions.

 What are the three types of capacity planning?

-Capacity planning, in and of itself, can be divided into three subcategories: product, tools, and workforce.
-Together, they ensure that you have enough time, money, and energy to meet your current and future needs.
+Capacity planning can be divided into three subcategories: product, tools, and workforce.
+Together, these three dimensions ensure that you have sufficient time, budget, and energy to meet both your current project commitments and your anticipated future needs without creating resource strain across the organization.

 How could you use a spreadsheet for capacity planning?